 Active Soundbars Explained

-Active soundbars work similarly to passive soundbars in that they have multiple speakers that are split up into channels.
+Active soundbars work similarly to passive soundbars in that they have multiple speakers that are split up into channels, similar to the differences between active and passive subwoofers as well (our tutorial).
 They may or may not have surround sound capabilities, and can be mounted in multiple ways.
 The biggest difference is that active soundbars include the “receiver” and/or amplifier inside of them.
 This means a few things, including that you are able to achieve a digital surround sound effect with a single piece of equipment.
-This can be very helpful, as setting up a full surround sound set up with multiple speakers can be nearly impossible in some homes.
+This can be very helpful, as setting up a full surround sound system, whether 5.1 or 7.1 (more on the benefits of each in our guide), with multiple speakers, can be nearly impossible in some homes. .

 Take a look at our list of best soundbars for the money, this will help you get a better idea of how a soundbar works and what our recommendations are.

 Active soundbars are extremely convenient from a setup perspective.
 You don’t have to worry about purchasing a receiver or amplifier, which depending on the situation, can cut costs.
 This also means that if you have less space, this may be the best option for you.
 Not only does it cut down on equipment, but it also has less wiring which means you can have a more minimal setup.
 This also means it is very easy to set up overall and requires less wiring knowledge to correctly install.
 This makes it a very accessible choice for those who may not want to hire people to set up their system, or who don’t have time to research setting up a receiver.
-All you often have to do is connect the active soundbar to the TV and plug in power to set it up correctly.
+All you often have to do is connect the active soundbar to the TV and plug in power to set it up correctly, although, it’s important to remember that you can’t power soundbars with the TV independently (read our guide to learn more), there needs to be an external source of power.

 Technically, you can connect an active soundbar to a receiver as a center channel speaker.
 This absolutely isn’t recommended in most cases, as it means you would then have two amplifiers.
 The overlap could mean that the equipment would start causing a loss of audio quality as the speakers interfere with each other.
 They could also be totally incompatible.
 This means that, with most active soundbars, you won’t be connecting them to other speakers.